Apache OpenOffice: Fonts

-Apache OpenOffice includes OpenSymbol, DejaVu, the Gentium fonts, and the Apache-licensed ChromeOS fonts Arimo (sans serif), Tinos (serif) and Cousine (monospace).
+Apache OpenOffice includes OpenSymbol, DejaVu, Gentium, and the Apache-licensed ChromeOS fonts Arimo (sans serif), Tinos (serif) and Cousine (monospace).

 OpenOffice Basic

 Apache OpenOffice includes OpenOffice Basic, a programming language similar to Microsoft Visual Basic for Applications (VBA).
 Apache OpenOffice has some Microsoft VBA macro support.
 OpenOffice Basic is available in Writer, Calc, Draw, Impress and Base.

 File formats

 Apache OpenOffice obtains its handling of file formats from OpenOffice.org, excluding some which were supported only by copyleft libraries, such as WordPerfect support.
 There is no definitive list of what formats the program supports other than the program's behaviour.
 Notable claimed improvements in file format handling in 4.0 include improved interoperability with Microsoft's 2007 format Office Open XML (DOCX, XLSX, PPTX) — although it cannot write OOXML, only read it to some degree.

 Use of Java

-Apache OpenOffice does not bundle a Java virtual machine with the installer, as OpenOffice.org did, although the suite still requires Java for "full functionality".
+Apache OpenOffice does not bundle a Java virtual machine with the installer.
+The office suite requires Java for "full functionality" but is only required for specific functions.
+If you require Java for a function, you will see the message "OpenOffice requires a Java runtime environment (JRE) to perform this task".